kraj011/gov-quizlet-maker/README.md

-# Gov Quizlet Maker
+# gov-quizlet-maker
-Quick tool to automate creating Quizlets for AP Gov.
+gov-quizlet-maker is a quick and simple tool to automate Quizlet creation for my AP Gov class.